-- --IGETC Area(s): 5A - --CSU Area(s): B1, E1
+--IGETC Area(s): 5A --CSU Area(s): B1, E1

-ENVS-101H
+ENVS-101H 3 units

-Honors Environmental Science
+Honors Environmental Science LEC 48-54

 This course explores current environmental issues emphasizing their relationship to the physical, chemical and biological sciences.
 This course introduces students to the basic principles of scientific study using environmental issues as its main theme, focusing on the inter-relationships of the biotic and abiotic factors of the biosphere as they are influenced by human action.